• Skip to main content

 In addition to what's mentioned above, there are lots of potential combos that are bad.
 Stick with what’s tried and true and avoid mixing acids and bases you’re not familiar with.
 But there are a few individual items that don’t juice nicely.
 That doesn’t mean you can’t blend them.
 But they are going to resist taking on the consistency that you expect from a beverage.

 In the best-case scenario, something from this list of un-juice-ables could be made into a paste or a condiment.
-But in order to make it drinkable, you would end up mixing it with so much water, milk, juice, or vodka — (you know you were thinking it) — just to get it down your neck.
+But in order to make it drinkable, you would end up mixing it with so much water, milk, juice, or vodka—you know you were thinking it—just to get it down your neck.

 Figs

 Figs are delicious, and we don’t blame you for wanting to juice them.
-Sadly, they are the wrong consistency.
+Sadly, they have the wrong consistency.
 You could use it as a flavoring in a different recipe, but you’re not going to be able to have a fig-heavy juicing experience.

 Bananas